When a $12,000 luxury festival in a Caribbean paradise turns into chaos

 Story highlights

-- A luxury music festival in the Bahamas has been a disaster
+- A luxury music festival in the Bahamas has been postponed amid criticism

+- Festival founder Ja Rule says the event was 'NOT A SCAM'

 (CNN)If you turned up at the Fyre Festival wooed by its ads -- and many, many fans did -- you'd think you were in for a weekend of top-notch acts playing for your entertainment, as models in bikinis paraded around and private jets and yachts ferried you to and from the beautiful Caribbean paradise.
 Everything any good millennial needs for a strong Instagram post.